Table of Contents Show

-That’s what we’ll be helping you figure out today by first looking at the considerations that go into this decision.
+We’ll be helping you figure it out today by first looking at the considerations that go into this decision.

 What Are Your Priorities?What Are Your Priorities?

-Unless you’re Jeff Bezos, you’re going to have to make some compromises when home hunting.
-It is scarce to find a home that ticks every box in your needs-and-wants list.
+Unless you’re Jeff Bezos, you’ll have to make some compromises when home hunting.
+Finding a home that ticks every box in your needs-and-wants list is scarce.
 So, instead of finding the perfect home, focus on those things that are the most important to you.
 Like the following:

 1. Security1.
 Security

 Security should be a significant factor when looking at NYC apartments.
-Generally speaking, ground-floor apartments will be the most susceptible to break-ins and burglary, which will be less of an issue for those living on higher floors.
-If safety is a significant concern for you, then a ground-floor apartment might not be suitable.
+Generally speaking, ground-floor apartments will be the most susceptible to break-ins and burglary, less of an issue for those living on higher floors.
+If safety is a significant concern for you, a ground-floor apartment might not be suitable.